 Process of Benzodiazepine Detox

-Benzodiazepines detox is most always completed in a gradual tapering manner, in which doctors slowly reduce the dosage of benzodiazepines over a period of several weeks.
+Benzodiazepines detox is almost always completed in a gradual tapering manner, in which doctors slowly reduce the dosage of benzodiazepines over a period of several weeks.
 Typically, tapering is done at a rate of about 10% per week, although this can vary, depending on the individual and severity of his or her symptoms.
-It can also be difficult to gauge how to taper an individual since the symptoms have a tendency to wax and wane.
+It can also be difficult to gauge how to taper an individual since the symptoms tend to wax and wane.
 This could mean that one week, withdrawal symptoms may seem to be manageable, and the next week, an individual may be suffering from the most severe symptoms associated with benzodiazepine withdrawal.

 According to the National Library of Medicine, benzodiazepine detox must be able to manage three major phases of the withdrawal process from benzodiazepines, which include: